Introduction

 I have many past and present students, as well as family and friends, who have been asking me what is going on in Oklahoma.
 What is fracking?
 Why is fracking causing earthquakes?
 Why are there earthquakes in Oklahoma?

 The biggest question is how the fracking process is causing large quakes.
-So, I am providing a few links which will clarify what the fracking process actually is and also about the disposal process for the wastewater generated from the fracking process.
+So, I am providing a few links that will clarify what the fracking process is and also about the disposal process for the wastewater generated from the fracking process.

-The entire process of fracking, from well production to disposal of waste water, has not historically generated macro seismic events (significant earthquakes 5.0 and over).
-It is important to realize that the hazards from the process of fracking of a shale unit and disposal of fluids used in the process are not usually “seismic,” but instead involve the potential contamination of groundwater, if the process is not regulated properly.
+The entire process of fracking, from well production to wastewater disposal, has not historically generated macro seismic events (significant earthquakes 5.0 and over).
+It is important to realize that the hazards from the process of fracking a shale unit and disposal of fluids used in the process are not usually “seismic” but instead involve the potential contamination of groundwater if the process is not regulated properly.

 What is Fracking?

-Here are some really good video links which will help you to understand the process in 3 dimensions.
-Understand that we have been using the fracking process for about 60 years now and the process, in and of itself, is not a bad process.
-The following bullet points and discussion may help you to understand the issue better.
+Here are some excellent video links that will help you understand the process in 3 dimensions.
+Understand that we have been using the fracking process for about 60 years now, and the process, in and of itself, is not bad.
+The following bullet points and discussion may help you better understand the issue.

-- Process used for 60 years – uptick in recent use since geopolitical struggles in the Middle East have led to a push for greater domestic production
+The process used for 60 years – the uptick in recent use since geopolitical struggles in the Middle East have led to a push for greater domestic production.
+The process is relatively safe if regulations are followed.

 What are the dangers?